Cantech Knowledge Base

 Scanning Example Projects

 • You can test the scanner with SonarQube example projects.
-First, download an example project:
+First, Set up a new folder for testing and navigate to it.

 • Now, run the scanner: